Synthetixio/synthetix/sigp.md

 ### New Files ###

-1. ERC20State.sol
+1. Proxy.sol
-2. ERC20FeeState.sol
+2. ERC20State.sol
-3. Proxy.sol
+3. ERC20FeeState.sol

-### ERC20State and ERC20FeeState ###
+### Proxy ###

 << Description >>

-### Proxy ###
+### ERC20State and ERC20FeeState ###

 << Description >>

 ## 2. Initial Audit Response ##

 In this section, we provide responses to the Havven-Audit.
-They are structured in the order they appear in the audit.
-Where we have not implemented a suggested change, there is a note describing the rationale.
+They appear in the same order as the audit.
+Where we have not implemented a suggested change, there is a note outlining the rationale.

 ### ERC20 Implementation ###